SensorAnalyticsAus/KM-MOD/README.md

 ### About ###
-*KM-MOD* provides a standalone image classifier for use with date-time stamped motion-detected images from most security cameras.
-Excessive and repetitive motion images are filtered out leaving real-value images for conversion into a time-lapse video.
+*KM-MOD* provides a standalone image classifier for use with date-time stamped (YYYYMMDD-HHMMSS) images which most security cameras produce.
+Repetitive images are filtered out leaving only images of interest.
+Selected images are converted into a time-lapse video.

 ### Requirements
 * RPI4 2GB or higher